Bounded size biased couplings, log concave distributions and concentration of measure for occupancy models: Bounded coupling constructions under log concavity

-Lemma~\ref{sblem} gives only a recipe for the construction of a variable having the $Y$-size biased distribution, and in particular only suggests how a coupling may be created.
-We construct couplings not directly on the occupancy vectors ${\bf M}=(M_\alpha)_{\alpha \in [m]}$ themselves, but on `more basic' variables, say ${\cal U}$, that we term {\em configurations}, of which the occupancy counts are functions.
+The purpose of this section is to form the theoretical background for size biased coupling constructions that are to be used for obtaining concentration of measure inequalities for the statistics described in the Introduction.
+First, we note that Lemma~\ref{sblem} gives a recipe for the construction of a variable having the $Y$-size biased distribution, and in particular only suggests how a coupling may be created.
+Here, we construct couplings not directly on the occupancy vectors ${\bf M}=(M_\alpha)_{\alpha \in [m]}$ themselves, but on a collection of `more basic' variables ${\cal U}$ that we term {\em configurations}, and of which the occupancy counts are functions.
+The configuration ${\cal U}$ will be specified for each application.
 For instance, when ${\bf M}$ is the count of vertex degrees in an Erd\H{o}s-R\'{e}nyi graph on a vertex set $[m]$ we take the configuration ${\cal U}$ to be the collection of edge indicator variables $(X_{\{\alpha,\beta\}})_{\alpha \not = \beta, \{\alpha,\beta\} \subset [m]}$, and, similarly, when ${\bf M}$ counts the number of balls in each urn in a multinomial model, the configuration ${\cal U}$ records the location of each ball.
-In these examples the variables making up the configurations~${\cal U}$ are random, but in what follows configurations may also contain deterministic variables.
+In these examples the variables making up the configurations~${\cal U}$ are random, but we also will refer to realizations of ${\cal U}$ as configurations, so configurations may also contain deterministic variables.

-\begin{definition} When the occupancy counts ${\bf M}$ are given as $F({\cal U})$ for some collection of variables ${\cal U}$ and measurable function $F$, we say that ${\bf M}$ \textit{corresponds to} the configuration ${\cal U}$ through $F$, or that configuration ${\cal U}$ \textit{has corresponding occupancy counts} ${\bf M}$ with respect to $F$. \end{definition}
+\begin{definition} When the occupancy counts ${\bf M}$ are given as $F({\cal U})$ for some collection of (possibly random) variables ${\cal U}$ and measurable function $F$, we say that ${\bf M}$ \textit{corresponds to} the configuration ${\cal U}$ through $F$, or that configuration ${\cal U}$ \textit{has corresponding occupancy counts} ${\bf M}$ with respect to $F$. \end{definition}

-The function $F$ will be fixed for each of the four models considered in Theorems~\ref{thm:monster} and \ref{thm:monster2}, and so we may omit its mention when there is no possibility of confusion.
+The function $F$ will be fixed in each of our applications, and so we may omit its mention when there is no possibility of confusion.
 In such cases we may write, for instance, that ${\cal U}$ has corresponding occupancy counts ${\bf M}$.